mavcyh/portfolio/src/content/post/op-amp-thermometer-board/index.md

 </div>

 ## Additional Modelling
 Stay tuned for a 3D render including components!
-It is beneficial to know how the components of a PCB interact in 3D to prevent collisions and help better fit them into enclosures, and I am learning it.
+It is beneficial to know how the components of a PCB interact in 3D to prevent collisions and help better fit them into enclosures.